Tanneguydv/poccad/README.md

 Example of use :
 - Modeling part and export
-- Developp functions in an friendly user framework before implement in your code
+- Developp functions in a friendly user framework before implement in your code
 - Discover and learn pythonocc by trying and consult files

 I guess the code needs a lot clean-up and hope it would be useful to anybody.
 I've started to implement method in `lib\Scripts` such as `make_box` , `draw_point` or `export_step`, a contribute file method description will follow.